-Janus is an open-source multi-agent platform fully implemented in Java 1.8.
+Janus is an open-source multi-agent platform fully implemented in SARL (implemented with Java for its versions 1 and 2).
 Janus enables developers to quickly create web, enterprise and desktop multiagent-based applications.
 It provides a comprehensive set of features to develop, run, display and monitor multiagent-based applications.
 Janus-based applications can be distributed across a network.
 Janus could be used as an agent-oriented platform, an organizational platform, and/or an holonic platform.
 It also natively manages the concept of recursive agents and holons.

-Janus platform was initially published during the 2007-2008 period.
+Janus platform was initially published during the 2007-2008 period as a pure Java framework.
 Since 2014, Janus is fully reimplemented to support the SARL Agent-Oriented Programming Language.
+And since 2020, it is fully re-implemented using the SARL language.

 The version number of Janus follows a specific convention for its definition.
 This convention will permits you to select the appropriate version of the Janus runtime environment for the targeted SARL specification.